hcallen/python-xmatters/docs/usage.rst

 Kwargs
 ^^^^^^

-Query parameters can also be passed as a kwarg.
+Query parameters can also be passed as kwargs.

 Example: